 The very rich: Can rest easy

 The existence of billionaires and multi-millionaires suits Joe Biden and his voters.
-The absence of limit in terms of individual wealth and private properties (e.g., real estate) suit them too.
+The absence of limit in terms of individual wealth and private properties (e.g., real estate) suits them too.
 For his 2020 presidential campaign, Biden received 636 million dollars of donations from 166 billionaires.
 It was almost twice as much as what Donald Trump got ($329 million) from billionaires (Forbes, 2020 [b]).

 In the U.S. democracy as in other western democracies, crowds often rush to vote for the lesser of two evils: Biden rather than Trump over there, Macron rather than Le Pen here, etc. Among “the lesser of two evils” enthusiasts, a few categories of people are easily distinguishable: